charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2018.md

 ## Radio Buttons

 We want to create an interface that will allow us to query both the status of the current system, and a system running on EC2.
+See the screenshot at the beginning of this document for some hints as to what I want.

 Add or modify the radio buttons in your **src/App.js** to render put this before the return statement in render: